 A Mary Catherine Mooney Fellowship, courtesy of a long-time teacher in the Boston Public School system, offers a stipend of $1,500 for a residency of twenty days (four weeks) and includes a year’s membership to the Boston Athenæum.
-Scholars, graduate students, independent scholars, teaching faculty, and professionals in the humanities as well as teachers and librarians in secondary public, private, and parochial schools are eligible.
+Scholars, graduate students, independent scholars, teaching faculty, creatives, and professionals in the humanities as well as teachers and librarians in secondary public, private, and parochial schools are eligible.
 Applicants must be U.S. citizens or foreign nationals holding the appropriate U.S. government documents.
-The Athenæum expects all fellows to share a bibliography of items studied here.

 Applicants should use this online form to be considered for the Athenæum's Mary Catherine Mooney Fellowship.
 Applications are due April 15, and Candidates will be notified by June 15.